 - Use a manufacturer-approved installer – many manufacturers run programs that approve contractors to install their equipment and will offer extended warranties on systems they install.

 - Have your unit serviced regularly – regular maintenance will ensure any problems are detected before they become serious.
-Clear your system’s filters and airways regularly to avoid the buildup of dust and debris, which can cause the unit to work harder, causing overheating issues and placing unnecessary stress on its components.

 - Don’t ignore unusual noises coming from your unit – noises can indicate parts that have worn, become loose, or are otherwise not working as they should.
 It could only be a matter of time before a noise develops into a serious fault, so get them investigated promptly by a professional.